AsteriskAmpersand/Ice-Experimental/README.md

     - Research Point costs for Mega Fertilizer, Choice Mushroom Substrate, Thick Summoner Jelly, and Ancient Catalyst have been reduced.
     - Ancient Catalyst duration increased to 5 quests (up from 4), to justify its higher cost relative to normal Catalyst.
     - > Since these fertilizers have lost their main advantage of allowing hunters to stack fertilzers faster between quests, they are now positioned as slightly more efficient versions of the basic fertilizers.
+- Elder Melder:
+  - Seasonal event tickets can be melded from 2 similar event tickets (down from 3).
+  - Melding recipes for Whetfish Fin and Whetfish Fin + have been added.
+The plus variant is unlocked in MR.

 #### 【 Combat Changes 】 ####
 - Airborne Launches: